 That’s not the only difference between the two plans, though.
 The Premium plan also includes a stream of your local CBS affiliate, a lot more sports (more on that below), and the ability to watch some movies in 4K resolution, with Dolby Vision and Dolby Atmos on supported hardware.

-Paramount+ also has a couple of plans that include Showtime which, like Paramount+ itself, is owned by Paramount (aka the former ViacomCBS).
-You can get Showtime and the Essential plan for $12 a month, or $120 a year.
-Or you can get Showtime and the Premium plan without most advertising for $15 a month, or $150 a year.
-And later in 2022, you’ll be able to watch Showtime directly inside the Paramount+.
-(It’ll still be available on its own, too.)
+Paramount Plus also has a couple of plans that include Showtime, which, like Paramount Plus itself, is owned by Paramount (aka the former ViacomCBS).
+You can get Showtime and the Essential plan for $12 a month or $120 a year.
+Or you can get Showtime and the Premium plan without most advertising for $15 a month or $150 a year.
+You’re also now able to watch Showtime from within the Paramount+ app, further blurring the lines between the two services.

 Paramount+ has, as the name would imply, a wealth of movies from Paramount Pictures.
 But that’s just the tip of the iceberg.
 Paramount+ can and does have all kinds of movies from all sorts of decades, and not just from the Paramount catalog.

-But there’s also a growing crop of new originals that are exclusive to Paramount+.
-That includes the new entries into the Star Trek universe, including Star Trek: Prodigy, Star Trek: Discovery, Star Trek: Lower Decks, Star Trek: Picard, and the upcoming Star Trek: Strange New Worlds.
+There’s also a growing crop of new originals that are exclusive to Paramount+.
+That includes the new entries in the Star Trek universe, including Star Trek: Prodigy, Star Trek: Discovery, Star Trek: Lower Decks, Star Trek: Picard, and the upcoming Star Trek: Strange New Worlds.
+It’s also the only place to watch several exclusive South Park releases.

-Yes, Paramount+ has live sports.
+Yes, Paramount Plus has live sports.
 Quite a few of them, actually.

-The other sort of football — or fútbol, if you will — also is prevalent on Paramount+.
+The other sort of football — or fútbol, if you will — also is prevalent on Paramount Plus.
 More specifically, it’s (mostly) available on the Paramount+ Premium plan.

 The biggest example is the UEFA Champions League, which pits the best club teams from Europe against each other each year.
-You’ll be able to watch the Champions League on either of the two Paramount+ plans.
+You’ll be able to watch the Champions League on either of the two Paramount Plus plans.

 That’s followed by the Europa League, comprising teams that didn’t make it into the Champions League competition.
 There’s also the NWSL (the women’s professional league in the United States), Italy’s Serie A, Brasil’s Brasileirão, the CONCACAF Nation’s League, the Scottish Professional Football League, and various World Cup qualifiers.
 You’ll need the more-expensive Premium plan for all of that.